-The adoption of the above revised HKFRSs has had no significant financial effect on these consolidated financial statements.
+The nature and impact of the revised HKFRSs has had no significant financial effect on these consolidated financial statements.

-2.3 ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS
+ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS 2.3

-The Group has not early applied any of the new and revised HKFRSs, that have been issued but are not yet effective in the accounting year ended 31 March 2022, in these consolidated financial statements.
+The Group has not early applied any of the new and revised HKFRSs, that have been issued but are not yet effective in the accounting year ended 31 March 2023, in these consolidated financial statements.